Jonathan-Unsworth/SciFiUI/README.md

 }
 ```

-This allowed me use 2 ArrayLists, one for renderables and another for clickables, to store each respectively.
-This way I could just cycle through each list with a foreach loop to render everything to screen, and apply functionality to certain objects on screen with the mousePressed method.
+This allowed me use 2 ArrayLists in the UI class, one for renderables and another for clickables, to store each respectively.
+This way I could just cycle through each list with a foreach loop to render everything to the screen, and apply functionality to certain objects on screen with the mousePressed method.

 ```Java
 public class UI extends PApplet